Managing Risk

 TL;DR. The AI risk you are afraid of is not the AI risk that is going to hit you.
 The fear is regulator action and front-page lawsuits.
 The reality is your VP of Sales pasted a deal sheet into a free chat tool last Tuesday and you have no record of it.
-There are four failure modes that actually land in enterprises right now: data leakage, wrong answers, over-reliance, and shadow AI.
+There are five failure modes that actually land in enterprises right now: data leakage, wrong answers, over-reliance, shadow AI, and ungoverned automation, the scheduled agent running on a clock that nobody in IT approved.
 Each has a small set of boring controls that work.
 The rest is theater.

 Somebody on your leadership team has been emailed a slide deck about AI risk.
 It probably has a 4x4 matrix.
 It enumerates seventeen risk categories with red, yellow, and green dots.
 It mentions the EU AI Act.
 It includes a recommendation to establish an AI ethics committee.
 It is on the agenda for next month’s risk review.